Public-Grievance-Redressal-System/NotificationService/README.md

 ## Repositories

 ### MockUserRepository
+This repository is used for storing users to mock the API call to UserService microservice prior to integration.
 ```
 public interface MockUserRepository extends JpaRepository<MockUser, Long> {
     // Repository methods...
 }
 ```
 ### Notification
+This repository is for storing the Notification entity.
 ```
 @Repository
 public interface NotificationRepository extends JpaRepository<Notification, Long> {